You are here

 Prospective Co-op Students:

-In addition to requesting the program on ACORN, prospective Co-op students (i.e., those not yet admitted to a Co-op Degree POSt) must also submit a Co-op Supplementary Application Form, which is available from the Arts & Science Co-op Office website.
-Submission deadlines follow the Limited Enrolment Program Application Deadlines set by the Office of the Registrar each year.
-Failure to submit both the Supplementary Application Form and the program request on ACORN will result in that student’s application not being considered.
+Students must submit a program request on ACORN.
+Deadlines follow the Limited Enrolment Program Application Deadlines set by the Office of the Registrar each year.
+Failure to submit the program request on ACORN will result in the student's application not being considered.

 Students must complete the program requirements as described in the Specialist Program in Mathematics.